missing-q/emblem20/README.md

 - 3 weapon triangles!
 The melee triangle (swords, axes, lances), the magic triangle (anima, light, dark), and the ranged weapon triangle (bows, daggers, firearms).
 - Different healing and status staves
 - Different promotional items for each class
-- Light tomes deal little damage with a wide range, and dark tomes gain stacking bonuses when being used against another tome-user (not implemented yet).
+- Light tomes deal little damage with a wide range, and dark tomes gain stacking bonuses when being used against another tome-user.
 - Firearms don't use strength in their calculations, instead running off of pure Might, and are counted as a separate damage type.
 - Weapon usabilty checking based on class and weapon rank.
 Not implemented yet for staves, but implemented for normal battle.
 - Broken weapons have "broken" appended to their names when they run out of uses, and their rank is set UU (unusable)!
 This allows for them to be repaired at the GM's discretion (or alternatively, deleted).
 - A fully-fledged, dynamic skills system allowing for the creation of custom skills!
 See the [wiki](https://github.com/missing-q/emblem20/wiki) for more details!

 ## To Do ##
+- Finish all of the goals for the [Tellius](https://github.com/missing-q/emblem20/projects/1) Package and release a beta build of that
 - Add more skills to the [wiki!](https://github.com/missing-q/emblem20/wiki)
 - Eventually figure out a good way to handle "aura" skills (Hex, Charm, etc.)
 - Add different "FE Era packages"- one with pure Fates mechanics, pure Tellius mechanics, etc.
 - Stat initialization *before* adding a character's class for the possibility of creating attackable obstacles (alternatively, add an "object" class with no stats?)
-- Finish styling other system messages; battle messages are done but I still need to get around to everything else.
 - Add a glossary of terms to the wiki so players unfamiliar with FE terms can have a quick reference point.

 ## Setup ##